 1 container cherry tomatoes sliced in half or whole

-1-2 large heirloom tomatoes cut into bite sized chunks
+1-2 large heirloom or slicing tomatoes cut into bite-sized chunks

 1 cucumber sliced thin